Getting Ready For Your Visit

 Tickets for attractions can be made by phone every day of the week, 9:00 AM to 4:30 PM,

 An online service fee of $3.50 applies to reservations, which covers the cost of the online system and its maintenance.
-Guests are welcome to make reservations at no cost via our reservation phone line by calling 314.289.4424.
+Guests are welcome to get tickets at no cost via our reservation phone line by calling 314.289.4424.
 Onsite reservations are subject to availability.

 Getting Around Inside the Science Center

 - The Science Center has established some one-way walking paths and queueing lines for admission and exit, entry to venues, moving up and down floors, and more.

 - Stair usage has been adjusted to provide for one-way use between floors to minimize contact between guests.

 - Look out for special signage and floor graphics denoting walking paths and social distancing.

-Safety is of the highest importance to each of us at the Science Center as we welcome guests back.
+Safety is of the highest importance to each of us at the Science Center.

 We have taken enhanced health and safety measures – for you, our other guests, and Science Center team members.
 Please follow all posted instructions while visiting the Science Center.